Shreyas-Mehta-05/Gas-Analyser-Project/README.md

 3. **Interpreting Sensor Readings**:
    - Values typically range between 0 and 1023 (ADC values).
-   - Higher values indicate higher gas concentrations (e.g., CO₂, NH₃, alcohol).
+   - Higher values indicate higher concentrations of carbon monoxide (CO).
-   - Use these readings to verify sensor functionality.
+   - Use these readings to verify the sensor's functionality.

 ### **Next Steps**

-After confirming that the sensor works, you can integrate it into the full gas analyzer project using the AskSensors platform and more advanced code.
+After confirming that the sensor works, you can integrate it into the full gas analyzer project using the AskSensors platform or other advanced systems for real-time gas monitoring.